njitacm/jerseyctf-2022-challenges/bin/kangaroo/README.md

     1. Undo the transformation applied at this step
     2. Prepend the byte that would send us to the next state in the route

-The (solution folder)[sol] includes a commented Python script with more details.
+The [solution folder](sol) includes a commented Python script with more details.

 * Flag: `jctf{h1PpiTy_H0PP1tY_a95c4603}`